Go back to the main VW page.

 General notes on condition

-- Jelly Bean is a rough but mostly original Volkswagen 9-seat Station Wagon
+- Jelly Bean is a mostly original 1973 Volkswagen 9-seat Station Wagon

 (aka Transporter).
 This one is special in that it sports the

 "Wild Westerner" appearance group.
 Until I rescued it, Jelly Bean had

 parked in the same spot for at least the last 10 years (verified with

 satellite imagery), and had suffered a bit of neglect.
 I am a VW bus

 hobbyist, and enjoy bringing a neglected bus back into service.